 LoRaWAN: This is the communication method supplied by the sponsor to allow communication between the controller and Thingsboard.
 This introduces a number of constraints (covered later in this doc) that must be adhered to.

 AdaFruit FeatherBoard: This is the hardware that controls the bore pump.
-The sponsor has already done work to connect the board to the pump.
+The sponsor has chosen the Feather form factor as their standard for embedded projects.
 This project must control the pump using software run on this board.

-Python: CircuitPython or MicroPython are the languages available to program the featherboard.
+C++: The Feather is programmed with C++.

-JavaScript: Thingsboard programming is written in JavaScript.
+JavaScript: Thingsboard and Things Network are programmed with JavaScript.

 Architecturally significant requirements